astropy/SPISEA/docs/add_evo_models.rst

 available to the community, please fork or branch off of the development repository and then submit merge requests to add your changes to the package.
-These contributions will be added to the master branch (with attributes given!) in the next code update.
+These contributions will be added to the main branch (with attributes given!) in the next code update.

 .. _setup: